higordiasz/licensecontrol/README.md

 > It was created for educational purposes only.
 ---

-Example API for control license ande user using MongoDB.
+API example to control usage license and user registration using MongoDB

+---

 ## Installation